Uganda National Pipeline Company

-Uganda National Pipeline Company (UNPC), whose official name is National Pipeline Company Uganda Limited (NPCUL), is a Ugandan private limited liability company that is a 100 percent subsidiary of the Uganda National Oil Company (UNOC).
+The Uganda National Pipeline Company (UNPC), officially National Pipeline Company Uganda Limited, is a wholly owned subsidiary of the Uganda National Oil Company (UNOC), tasked with managing Uganda’s interests in crude oil, petroleum products, and natural gas pipelines and storage infrastructure.
 UNPC was incorporated under the Companies Act of 2012, with the main objective being to hold the Uganda Government's interest in the crude oil, petroleum products and natural gas pipelines together with storage facilities and associated infrastructure, within the country's nascent petroleum industry.